 All these reactions can be disturbing, but they can also be a barometer of our needs, letting us know that we may need to care for ourselves or make adjustments in our lives.

 If items on this list seem difficult, boring, silly or unpleasant, take note.
 Keep experimenting until you find coping strategies that fit for you.

-People can be surprised that reactions to trauma reactions can last longer than they expected.
+People can be surprised that reactions to trauma can last longer than they expected or start later then they thought.
 People can move in and out of feeling impacted by the traumatic event, and doing this helps them integrate the experience into their sense of who they are.
 Many people will get through this period with the help and support of family and friends.
 But sometimes friends and family may push people to "get over it" before they're ready, and some may have a fixed idea of how a “trauma survivor” should react.
 If something isn’t fitting, you can let them know that such responses are not helpful for you right now, though you appreciate that they are trying to help.
 Many people find individual, group, or family counseling to be helpful.
 Either way, the key word is connection – ask for help, support, understanding, and opportunities to talk.